Bharathkumar-dataman/Azure-data-engineering-project/README.md

 # Azure-data-engineering-project
-   ## project overview: The goal of this project is to perform data validation on AP Morgan incoming  data from internal applications using various tools and technologies
+   ## Project overview: The goal of this project is to perform data validation on AP Morgan incoming  data from internal applications using various tools and technologies
 ## Tech stack :
  ##  *Azure blob storaage
  ##  *Azure sql database